Diannkl/checklist/README.md

 ## Setup
 1. Clone the repository
 2. Host the files on a web server
-3. Connect to your Telegram Bot via @BotFather
+3. Connect to your Telegram Bot via @BotFather # TaskFlow - Telegram Mini App